nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/3-installation.md

 ### Node.js

 Download and install the latest _LTS_ version of Node.js from [https://nodejs.org/](https://nodejs.org/).
-Restart your terminal and verify the installation was successful with the command `node --version`.
+Restart your terminal and verify the installation was successful by running `node --version`.

 ### NativeScript CLI